A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Results

 \subsection{Depth Imaging}

-\sssec{Method: } To compute high resolution depth images, we implement the method in Sec. \ref{sec:intra}.
+\sssec{Method: } To compute high resolution depth images, we implement the method in Sec. \ref{sec:depthimaging}.
 In contrast to Sec. \ref{sec:depthresults} which only computed depth errors, here we want to characterize system performance for a point cloud obtained from the baselines monocular depth estimation and naive fusion of camera and radar, and our system against lidar point clouds.
-Data collection is as similar to that explained in Sec. \ref{sec:depthresults}.
+Data was collected similar to Sec. \ref{sec:depthresults}.

 To compare two point clouds $A$ and $B$, we use a modified version of Hausdorff distance \cite{hausdorff} as follows:

 where $d(a,b)$ is the distance between points $a$ and $b$.
 Hausdorff distance is popularly used in obtaining similarity scores between point clouds.
 Intuitively, this metric measures the median distance between any two points in the point cloud.
 The lower the distance, the more similar the point clouds are.
 We report this distance as imaging error in meters.